Ranger802004/asusmerlin/wan-failover-readme.txt

 - Cron Job Mode: This will create the Cron Jobs necessary for the script to run and also perform log cleaning.
 Add the command argument "logclean" to use this mode.

 Release Notes:
+v1.5.4 - 06/29/2022
+- Added delay in WAN Status for when NVRAM is inaccessible.
+- Added support for Load Balance Mode
+- Changed from using NVRAM Variables: wan0_ifname & wan1_ifname to using NVRAM Variables: wan0_gw_ifname & wan1_gw_ifname.
+- Improved DNS Settings detection during Switch WAN function.
+- Improved Switch WAN Logic to verify NVRAM Variables: wan_gateway, wan_gw_ifname, and wan_ipaddr are properly updated.
+- Added warning message when attempting to execute Run or Manual Mode if the script is already running.
+- Support for ASUS Merlin Firmware 386.7
+- Added Boot Delay Timer
+- Target IP Routes are now created using IP Rules from Local Router to Routing Table 100 (WAN0) and Routing Table 200 (WAN1) so client devices on the network do not use the created routes.
+- Moved Email Variables from Global Variables so Email Configuration is checked every time a switch occurs instead of when script restarts.
+- Email Notification will not be sent if System Uptime is less than 60 seconds + Boot Delay Timer if configured.
+This is created because the firmware will start up with WAN1 as Active Connection and switch to WAN0 with the script.
+- Added integration for amtm email notifications, if amtm is properly configured, it will be used for Email Notifications, otherwise it will attempt to use AIProtection Alerts.

 v1.4.6 - 06/06/2022
 - Fixed issue where if Gateway IP Address changed, script would not return to WAN Status to check if route is created for the monitoring target.
 - Created an enable / disable function for email (Instructions added to Configuration of Readme).